-- a) Riding out of control (Horse clearly not responding to the Athletes restraining or driving aids). - b) Riding fences too fast or too slow. - c) Repeatedly standing off fences too far (pushing the Horse to the foot of the fence, firing the Horse to the fence). - d) Repeatedly being ahead or behind the Horse movement when jumping. - e) Series of dangerous jumps. - f) Severe lack of responsiveness from the Horse or the Athlete. - g) Continuing after three clear refusals, a fall, or any form of elimination.

-- h) Endangering the public in any way (e.g. jumping out of the roped track). - i) Jumping obstacles not part of the course. - j) Wilful obstruction of an overtaking Athlete and/or not following the instructions of the Officials causing danger to another Athlete. - k) Pressing a tired Horse
+- a) Riding out of control (Horse clearly not responding to the Athletes restraining or driving aids). - b) Riding fences too fast or too slow. - c) Repeatedly standing off fences too far (pushing the Horse to the foot of the fence, firing the Horse to the fence). - d) Repeatedly being ahead or behind the Horse movement when jumping. - e) Series of dangerous jumps. - f) Severe lack of responsiveness from the Horse or the Athlete. - g) Continuing after three clear refusals, a fall, or any form of elimination. - h) Endangering the public in any way (e.g. jumping out of the roped track). - i) Jumping obstacles not part of the course. - j) Wilful obstruction of an overtaking Athlete and/or not following the instructions of the Officials causing danger to another Athlete. - k) Pressing a tired Horse.

 Any individual member of the Ground Jury and the Technical Delegate have the right and the duty to monitor possible cases of dangerous riding and, if appropriate and practical, to stop and eliminate an Athlete on the cross country course for dangerous riding.
+In addition, the Course Designer has the right and the duty to monitor possible cases of dangerous riding on the cross country course and to report the case to the Ground Jury who will take a decision regarding the elimination of the combination.